 The Certificate is an 18-hour program through the Gateway Writing Project (GWP); it may also be coordinated with other graduate programs.
 Certificate courses may be applicable to the M.A. in English with emphasis in composition or to various M.Ed. programs.
 The GWP Certificate is especially appropriate for post-master’s candidates who wish to pursue a specialization in teaching writing.
-The Graduate Certificate in the Teaching of Writing requires a 12 semester-hour core of courses developed by the Gateway Writing Project: The GWP invitational institute (6 hrs), a designated “topics” course (3 hrs.), and an exit course (3 hrs.).
-The Certificate requires a minimum of 12 semester hours at the 5000 or 6000 level or above.
-Electives (6 hrs.) may be chosen from approved offerings in English or Education.
+The Graduate Certificate in the Teaching of Writing requires a 9 semester-hour core of courses developed by the Gateway Writing Project: the GWP invitational institute (6 hrs) and an exit course (3 hrs.).
+The remaining 9 hours are electives (at the 5000 or 6000 level) in English or in Education as approved by the advisor.

 Admission